Emulsion: Accelerating methods for shelf life prediction

 The kinetic process of destabilization can be rather long – up to several months, or even years for some products.
 Often the formulator must accelerate this process in order to test products in a reasonable time during product design.
 Thermal methods are the most commonly used – these consist of increasing the emulsion temperature to accelerate destabilization (if below critical temperatures for phase inversion or chemical degradation).
 Temperature affects not only the viscosity but also the interfacial tension in the case of non-ionic surfactants or, on a broader scope, interactions between droplets within the system.
 Storing an emulsion at high temperatures enables the simulation of realistic conditions for a product (e.g., a tube of sunscreen emulsion in a car in the summer heat), but also accelerates destabilization processes up to 200 times.

 Mechanical methods of acceleration, including vibration, centrifugation, and agitation, can also be used.

 These methods are almost always empirical, without a sound scientific basis.

 Emulsifiers

 An emulsifier is a substance that stabilizes an emulsion by reducing the oil-water interface tension.
 Emulsifiers are a part of a broader group of compounds known as surfactants, or "surface-active agents".
-Surfactants are compounds that are typically amphiphilic, meaning they have a polar or hydrophilic (i.e. water-soluble) part and a non-polar (i.e. hydrophobic or lipophilic) part.
-Emulsifiers that are more soluble in water (and conversely, less soluble in oil) will generally form oil-in-water emulsions, while emulsifiers that are more soluble in oil will form water-in-oil emulsions.
+Surfactants are compounds that are typically amphiphilic, meaning they have a polar or hydrophilic (water-soluble) part and a non-polar (hydrophobic or lipophilic) part.
+Emulsifiers that are more soluble in water (and, conversely, less soluble in oil) will generally form oil-in-water emulsions, while emulsifiers that are more soluble in oil will form water-in-oil emulsions.